tc39/notes/es8/2017-11/nov-30.md

 KM: Maybe it'd be useful to have people on their own - having a buddy system where people can quietly ask questions can be useful.

-ARE: How do we feel about a tc39/how-we-work repo?
+AKI: How do we feel about a tc39/how-we-work repo?

 Everyone: thumbs up